 Lead Leg Instability Is A Very Common Problem

 Of all the pitching mechanics that coaches look at, the lead leg isn't a common checkpoint.
-We believe that starting from the end of the pitchers delivery (or just before it when the front foot plants and bares weight) is a smart approach.
+We believe that starting from the end of the pitchers delivery (or just before it when the front foot plants and bear weight) is a smart approach.

 We are big proponents of getting more momentum built into the pitching motion.
 Lots of energy moving in a good direction so that when the front foot lands and braces, the pitcher can turn that energy into a powerful delivery.

 The problem is that if lead leg instability exists, all of this energy and momentum can leak.
-It's in this way that starting in the end is smart, because the stuff happening at the beginning won't matter unless the final piece works.
+It's in this way that starting at the end is smart, because the stuff happening at the beginning won't matter unless the final piece works.

 Here is a great little PDF we put together that talks about lead leg instability and why it's an issue.
 In our experience there isn't a lot of attention paid to this particular issue in most coaching, but there should be.
 Thanks for subscribing to our email list, we promise no spam!